I only wanted to order Julia Donaldson's Room on the Broom book but there was…

 What colour are the ducklings in the story?
 What colour is the little swan (cygnet)?
 How do the other animals talk to him?
 How do they behave?
 Are they kind?
 How does the little bird feel?
 He is only different from the ducklings.

 Would you like to make a duckling picture this time?
 It won't be an ordinary picture.
 First, you should paint each other's feet.
-What color paint do you need?
+What colour paint do you need?
 Now, press it on this white paper.
 Draw the head of the duckling and the beak.
 Don't forget the googly eye.

 Play-Doh Story Time